RedisLabs/redislabs-docs/content/rc/how-to/view-edit-cloud-account.md

 If you need to build your subscriptions in your own AWS accounts, we need to have access to your AWS account to help with monitoring, maintenance and technical support.

+Consider using the [terraform-aws-Redislabs-Cloud-Account-Resources](https://github.com/TobyHFerguson/terraform-aws-Redislabs-Cloud-Account-Resources) module to automate the entire multi-step process.

+If you wish to do this manually, or to understand more deeply what the above module will accomplish, then read on:

 To provide us with secure authorization to access your AWS accounts, you need to:

 1. Create a programmatic user and provide us with the access key and secret access key for that user.